craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 Many items should be contained together for ease of access and use, and are light enough that this is possible.
 These items are considered 'stackable' and will have a number after their Size that indicates that maximum number of these items that can fit together in one stack.
 Once this number is exceeded, excess items will need to be stored in another stack in a different Slot.

 #### Character Inventory
-Every character in RHoD is given a number of Inventory Slots under the assumption that these items are being carried, worn, or held.
+Every character in RHoD is given a number of 'Equipment' Slots under the assumption that items stored in these Slots are being carried, worn, or held.

 The slots given are as follows;
 	- Armor Worn (Large)